protofire/polkadot-failover-mechanism/azure/README.md

 ### Clone the repo

-You will need to clone this repo and it's submodules.
+You will need to clone this repository and its submodules.
 Use `git clone --recurse-submodules` command, `--recurse-submodules` is mandatory to make scripts work.

 ### Run the Terraform scripts